Discover more from Aaron Mate

 On June 10th, The Guardian's Mark Townsend published an article headlined "Russia-backed network of Syria conspiracy theorists identified." ("Russia-backed" has since been removed).

-The article is based on what Townsend calls a "new analysis" that "reveals" a "network more than two dozen conspiracy theorists, frequently backed by a coordinated Russian campaign."
+The article is based on what Townsend calls a "new analysis" that "reveals" a "network of more than two dozen conspiracy theorists, frequently backed by a coordinated Russian campaign."
 This network, Townsend claims, is "focused on the denial or distortion of facts about the Syrian regime’s use of chemical weapons and on attacking the findings of the world’s foremost chemical weapons watchdog," the Organization for the Prohibition of Chemical Weapons (OPCW).
 According to Townsend, I am named "as the most prolific spreader of disinformation" among the nefarious bunch.

 In hawking this purported exposé of "disinformation", Townsend violated every basic standard of journalism.
 He did not contact me before publishing his allegations; fails to offer a shred of evidence for them; and does not cite a single example of my alleged "prolific" “denial or distortion of facts.”
 Instead, Townsend bases his claims entirely on a think-tank report that also provides no evidence, nor even assert that I have said anything false.
 In the process, Townsend failed to disclose that the report's authors -- the Institute for Strategic Dialogue (ISD) and the Syria Campaign -- are groups funded by the US government and other belligerents in the Syria proxy war.
 To top it off, Townsend fabricates additional allegations that his state-funded sources do not even make.